itamarc/action-itemplate-ghpages/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
+    with:
+      # The branch where the templates are stored
+      # (if not present, uses the default branch)
+      ref: gh-pages
     - uses: itamarc/action-itemplate-ghpages@v1
       with:
         # Needed to publish
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-        # The branch where the templates are stored
-        # (default: 'master' or 'main' if 'master' does not exist)
-        templates_branch: master
-        # The relative path to the folder that contains your site's templates
+        # The relative path to the folder that contains your site's templates (required)
         templates_folder: docs/templates
-        # The relative path to the folder that contains your site's snippets, if any
+        # The relative path to the folder that contains your site's snippets, if any (not required)
         snippets_folder: docs/templates/snippets
-        # Branch name for storing github pages
+        # Branch name for storing github pages (required)
         pages_branch: gh-pages
-        # Name of the output folder where generated html will be stored.
+        # Name of the output folder where generated html will be stored (required)
         pages_folder: docs
+        # Time zone to calculate the update time (required)
+        # (default: America/Sao_Paulo, which is GMT-3 - sorry, I'm brazilian =) )
+        timezone: America/Sao_Paulo
 ```